-We’ve already talked about what a San Antonio home inspector does, and we’ve covered what the home inspector looks at, but what is the home inspector looking for?
+We’ve already talked about what a home inspector does, and we’ve covered what the home inspector looks at, but what is the home inspector looking for?
 Anybody could look at the checklists we post for your information and look at the components, but what does any of that mean?
 When you see your San Antonio home inspector looking at the ceiling, is he just dazing off into the abyss?
 When he shines his flashlight on your electrical panel, is he just starring at the shiny copper wires?

 No, I promise, we are looking for things.
 Sometimes, we are looking for the absence of things.
 In some cases, we’re looking to make sure certain things aren’t too beat up or deteriorated.
 Basically, there’s a lot of stuff to look at, and when you’re looking at stuff to determine if specific components are present, installed correctly, in good condition, AND performing their job correctly, its called inspecting.